scientific-python/learn.scientific-python.org/content/contributors/setup/install.md

 ---
 title: Install
-about: "Learn the tools' intallation process in order to start contributing to the Scientific Python ecosystem."
-youtube_id:
 ---

-**[DRAFT] This video has not been recorded yet.**

 Before installing Scientific Python libraries, you need to have Python itself installed.
 There are two, largely equivalent, ways of doing